richardhj/contao-backup-manager/README.md

 ### File encryption

-You can encrypt the database dump before it will be uploaded on external storage.
+You can encrypt the database dump before it is uploaded on external storage.
 The encrypted file will be decrypted on-the-fly on restore.

 Example configuration to write encrypted files on an external SFTP storage: